 Getting Help Is Critical

+When you, a loved one, or a client is sick and dealing with the diseases of addiction and/or mental illness, getting help is critical.
 The decision about whether to seek alcohol rehab or drug rehab is very important and is an essential part of beginning recovery.
 Do you or a loved one need help?
 Our Call Center is available 24 hours a day to answer your questions and help with the admissions process.
 You may also send a confidential e-mail or have a secure, private Live Chat with a representative.

 At Michael’s House, we know how difficult getting off OxyContin can be.
 Our caring, trained staff can help you get clean and stay clean.
 Michael’s House understands OxyContin use and drug addiction -and the emotional and psychological conditions that can lead to despair, anxiety, depression and suicidal thoughts.